Bluefaced Leicester: Characteristics

-It is a large sheep, among the tallest of British breeds, and long in the body: ewes stand some 85 cm at the withers, rams about 90 cm; average bodyweights are 80 kg and 115 kg respectively.
+It is a large sheep, among the tallest of British breeds, and long in the body: ewes stand some 85 cm at the withers, rams about 90 cm; average body weights are 80 kg and 115 kg respectively.
 It is naturally polled; the head is broad, with a markedly convex profile and long upward-pointing ears.
 The head and legs are without wool; the characteristic blue colour of the face results from the blue-grey skin showing through the fine white hair that covers it.

 The wool is of longwool type, forming long curled ringlets; the fleece is light and fine, markedly different from that of the Border Leicester or Wensleydale, and the skin is delicate.
 The sheep may need shelter during the winter months.